 The good news is that London is waking up to the idea of ‘healthy streets’ – in other words, streets where all sorts of people, including young and old, choose to walk, cycle and spend time.
 This is now part of the Mayor of London’s draft Transport Strategy.

 Traffic-calming measures like speed bumps and road narrowing can reduce speeds.
 This is of some benefit, but they won’t cut traffic volume.
 They won’t discourage drivers from using a street as a short cut.
 So we are calling for street design that stops through traffic across a whole area, creating a ‘low-traffic neighbourhood’.
-There are a few ways to achieve this, including alternating one-way streets, but the most effective measure seems to be ‘modal filters’.
+There are a few ways to achieve this, including alternating one-way streets, but the most effective measure seems to be strategic street closures using ‘modal filters’.

 Doesn’t that just displace traffic onto main roads?